sambaiz/cdkbot/README.md

 ![run /diff and /deploy](./doc-assets/run-diff-deploy.png)

 After running `/deploy`,
-PR is merged automatically if there is no differences anymore, and `cdkbot:outdated diffs` label is added to other PRs.
+PR is merged automatically if there are no differences anymore, and `cdkbot:outdated diffs` label is added to other PRs.
 To run `/deploy` on those,
 it is needed to run `/diff` again to see the latest differences.

 ![oudated diffs label](./doc-assets/outdated-diffs.png)

-### FYI: Why deploys before merging PR, not after merging?
+### Why deploys before merging PR?

-cdk deploy fails unexpectedly due to runtime errors of CFn template and may need to be fixed again and again.
+cdk deploy sometimes fails unexpectedly due to runtime errors of CFn template.
-Therefore, if the flow that deploys after merging is adopted, broken codes can be merged and surplus PRs must be opened to fix, which flagment changes.
+Therefore, if the flow that deploys after merging is adopted, broken codes can be merged and surplus PRs are opened to revert or fix, which flagment changes.

-Deploying before merging has the advantage of avoiding these but also has the problem that old stack may be deployed.
+Deploying before merging PR has the advantage of avoiding these but changes may be reverted.
-In order to prevent this, cdkbot takes measures these:
+To prevent this, cdkbot takes measures these:

-- merges deployed PR automatically
+- base branch is merged internally before operation and deployed PR is merged automatically
 - sets the number of concurrent executions to 1 and forces to see latest differences by `cdkbot:outdated diffs` label.

 ## Install & Settings